 CITY’s adherence to York University’s policies and procedures includes commitment to its equity practices.
 The City Institute strives for the representation and participation of people of colour, queer folks, women and those differently abled in its activities and governance, including in its Executive Committee.

-The 27th meeting of the Senate of York University approved, as recommended by the Senate Committee on Research (SCOR), the chartering of The City Institute at York University as a university-based research unit for a period of six years (2006-2012) with a full review to take place during the academic session 2011-2012.
+The 27th meeting of the Senate of York University approved, as recommended by the Senate Committee on Research (SCOR), the chartering of The City Institute at York University as a university-based research unit for a period of six years (2006-2012).
+A full rechartering review took place in 2011-2012 with a full review to take place during the academic year 2018-2019.

 Please refer to the links below for the City Institute's governance policies, conflict of interest policies, and allocation of space guidelines.